Introduction – A Quick History Lesson

 However…

 Oddly, Transportation went through a similar, but shorter cycle post World War II.
 Highway expansion projects were almost complete.
-Also, the one car per adult model was adopted during the baby booms growth.
+Also, the one-car per adult model was adopted during the baby boom growth.
 However, that changed as the infrastructure was built on a high dependency on external unstable markets (aka foreign oil).
 It quickly shifted to cheap and unsafe.
 At least, until the late 80s accident to fatality rate shot up.
-Consequently, cars from the late 90s on became more safe and economical.
+Consequently, cars from the late 90s became more safe and economical.

 A Return to Knowledge Solutions

-Back to knowledge solutions, its clear to folks in LA, DC, NYC, Chicago or anyone at 5:15P in an urban center, that the transportation solution today is nowhere near where it needs to be.
-Smart City concepts are still taking its time after 20 years.
-The data, approach to sensors, algorithms and rules to make the systems smarter, social adjustments to rules, capital investments in assets to adjust to rules, will all take a generation.
+Back to knowledge solutions, it’s clear to folks in LA, DC, NYC, Chicago, or anyone at 5:15P in an urban center, that the transportation solution today is nowhere near where it needs to be.
+Smart City concepts are still taking their time after 20 years.
+The data, approach to sensors, algorithms, and rules to make the systems smarter, social adjustments to rules, and capital investments in assets to adjust to rules, will all take a generation.
 Same with knowledge solutions in other industries.